 We’ve already established that using our bunded spill pallets is good for your business.
 It saves money and more effectively protects your products and employees.
 However, yet another benefit of these products is the extra protection that they afford the environment.

 In the first instance, when a toxic or hazardous liquid spills or leaks into the ground while being transported this can do serious damage to the local environment.
-The plant life, wild life, and even local human populations can all suffer if these materials make their way into places such as water reservoirs.
+Plant life, wildlife, and even local human populations can all suffer.
+If these materials make their way into places such as water reservoirs.
 But because our bunded spill pallets are specifically designed to catch these materials before they enter the ecosystem, they thereby protect the environment and the people inhabiting it.

 There are also environmental benefits arising from the fact that our pallets are made from plastic rather than wood.
 While the latter may seem like the greener option, this is no longer the case.
 Making pallets from wood exacts a tremendous toll on forests.
 Range International estimates that around 40% of the world’s timber supply is accounted for by the construction of wooden pallets.
 It means the ongoing deforestation of the planet is being disproportionately influenced by wooden pallets – something we could avoid if more companies used plastic pallets instead.

 Finally, plastic pallets can be created out of recycled and repurposed materials, which helps avoid adding to the volume of waste material in the world.
 Additionally, they are also significantly more long-lasting and durable.
-This longevity means that there isn’t the high turnover of items being made, bought and discarded that is the case with wooden pallets.
+This longevity means that there isn’t a high turnover of items being made, bought and discarded which is the case with wooden pallets.

 When all of the above is taken into consideration along with your company’s environmental policies, the only sensible conclusion is to use plastic pallets for your shipping needs.